Sjviray814/Ball-Bouncer/README.md

 # Ball-Bouncer
-This code is really bad do not copy
+This code is really bad do not do this